theolivenbaum/resin/README.md

 Resin is a document database paired with a pluggable (extensible) search index that represents a vector space.

-Built from embeddings generated from document fields of your choice, spaces are persisted on disk as bitmaps, scannable in a forward-only streaming fashion, an operation with a memory pressure that amounts to the size of a graph node, enabling the possibility to scan indices that are ~~large as hell~~ larger than memory.
+Built from embeddings generated from document fields, spaces are persisted on disk as bitmaps, scannable in a forward-only streaming fashion, an operation with a memory pressure that amounts to the size of a graph node, enabling the possibility to scan indices that are ~~large as hell~~ larger than memory.